rubymonsters/ruby-for-beginners/source/16-exercises/12-mailbox_html.md

   models (the emails, and the mailbox objects) and passes them to the view (the formatter) in order to be rendered into something that can then be returned and displayed.

+If this doesn't make a whole lot of sense to you at the moment, don't worry.
+You'll understand it more once we build our first Rails application.

+## Exercise 12.1

 Ok, now to our exercise.
 We will basically start over with the same code again, except that our formatter class now will be called `MailboxHtmlFormatter`: